House subpoenas its own, grave new norm after Jan. 6 attack

 Congress issuing a subpoena to one of its own would be rare, but not a first.

-The House and Senate ethics committees have subpoenaed individual lawmakers over potential wrongdoing.
+The ethics committees have subpoenaed individual lawmakers over potential wrongdoing.
 That includes the Senate voting in 1993 to subpoena the diary of Sen. Bob Packwood, R-Ore., during an investigation into allegations of sexual harassment.
 Facing expulsion, he resigned first.

 But traditionally, congressional subpoenas are pointed outward.
 Shortly after the country’s founding the first congressional subpoena was issued not to a lawmaker but a real estate speculator who tried to purchase what is now Michigan and attempted to bribe members of Congress, according to the House history website.